Arizona voters reject expansion of state's education voucher program

 “We’ve said throughout this campaign there is a better way to create a clean-energy future for Arizona that is also affordable and reliable,” said Arizona Public Service Chairman, President and CEO Don Brandt.

-In Colorado, for example, utilities have to get to 30 percent by 2020.
+In Colorado, for examples, utilities have to get to 30 percent by 2020.
+New Mexico wants its utilities to get to 20 percent by that date, with a 25 percent requirement by 2025 in Nevada and 20 percent by 2025 in Utah.

 California already is requiring its utilities to get to 50 percent by 2030.